 Aim 1: Determine the applicability of Mixed Graphical Models in single subject analysis

-Hypothesis and rationale- The ever-increasing multi-scale omics data provide an unprecedented opportunity to decipher the molecular mechanisms that underline disease progression in a comprehensive way.
-While many models, including Mixed Graphical Models (MGM), have been successfully applied to multi-omics integration with a large sample[1-4], we have still fallen shorten of approach to integrating multi-omics data in the single-subject analysis.
+Hypothesis and rationale- Increasingly available omics data provide an unprecedented opportunity to decipher the molecular mechanisms that underlie disease progression in a comprehensive way.
+While many models, including Mixed Graphical Models (MGM), have been successfully applied to multi-omics integration with a large sample[1-4], we still fall short of an approach to integrate multi-omics data in the single-subject analysis.
 With the wealth of multi-omics data, single subject analysis circumvents its shortcoming of high false positive rate and offers well-rounded perspectives of a single patient.
 We hypothesize that Approximate Bayesian Computation (ABC) can facilitate the application of MGM in the single subject analysis.
 ABC assists MGM over the limitation of small sample size and further equips MGM with the capacity to incorporate the domain knowledge.
 We will simulate multi-omics data pertaining to molecular pathways involved in cancer progression, with which the accuracy of the proposed method can be tested.
 In addition, with the breast invasive carcinoma dataset hosted by The Cancer Genome Atlas (TCGA), we will test the proposed method’s performance in analyzing real biological data.
 We will test the association between patient survival time and the abnormal pathways identified by the proposed method.
 At the completion of this aim, we will develop the first method for single-subject multi-omics analysis, which may greatly contribute to the realization of personalized medicine.

-Approach- In the simulation study, we will simulate different scenarios of pathway perturbation.
-To simulate the joint distribution of an unaltered pathway under study, we will first examine the statistical the distributions of each measuring unit of SNP, copy number variation (CNV), mRNA expression, and protein expression; secondly, we will investigate the correlations among measuring units at each omics scale, and the correlations of the measuring units across different scales.
+Approach- We will simulate different scenarios of pathway perturbation.
+To simulate the joint distribution of an unaltered pathway under study, we will first examine the statistical distributions of each measuring unit of SNP, copy number variation (CNV), mRNA expression, and protein expression.
+Secondly, we will investigate the correlations among measuring units at each omics scale, and the correlations of the measuring units across different scales.
 With the independent empirical distributions of all measuring units at all scales and the correlations of the measuring units within/between scales, we can jointly simulate any pathway of interest.
 We have collaborated with a biologist to design different scenarios of pathway perturbation, including genetic mutation, transcriptional and translational dysregulation, and abnormal post-transcriptional regulation.
 For each pathway, we will simulate 1000 unaltered replicates and will incorporate all types perturbations and their combinations to simulate perturbed pathways with 1000 repetitions for each scenario.

 With the comprehensive simulation dataset, we will evaluate the accuracy of the proposed method in each perturbation scenario and the overall accuracy by assessing the false positive rate, true positive rate, and area under the receiver operating characteristic curve (AUC).
 The Bayesian framework of the proposed method provides a flexible way to incorporate the external understanding of the unaltered pathway in the inference through the prior distributions.
 In other words, a physician can apply their knowledge of the molecular mechanisms in pathway perturbation for diagnosis.
-When testing the accuracy of the method, we will distort the prior distributions gradually away from the true prior distributions and test the influence of correctly incorporating export knowledge.
+When testing the accuracy of the method, we will distort the prior distributions gradually away from the true prior distributions and test the influence of correctly incorporating expert knowledge.

 The primary outcome of the simulation study is an objective evaluation of the accuracy of the proposed method and its accuracy in different pathway-perturbation scenarios.
-This will inform us the applicability of the proposed method in single-subject multi-omics analysis and the potential scenarios in which the proposed method succeeds and fails.
+This will determine the applicability of the proposed method in single-subject multi-omics analysis.
 In addition, we will understand better the impact of utilizing external expert knowledge in the inference.
 The outcome in turn will provide insights to further improve the proposed method.